Lizeth4u/Feed-me-app/Readme.md

 # Feed

-Creating an app that allows individuals to oder foodstuffs at thier conveniences.
+Creating an app that allows individuals to order foodstuffs at thier conveniences.